marshineer/SimpleRegression/README.md

 		- The data is fairly evenly split between the "fire" and "no fire" classes, accounting nicely for the original, zero-skewed target variable (burn area).
 		- Unfortunately, the models trained to classify on whether a fire occurs performed little better than chance.
 		- Since the classification task fails, the regression model is abandoned.
-	- In order to determine whether there were better ways to perform this analysis, I looked online for other people's analyses of this dataset.
+	Note: In order to determine whether there were better ways to perform this analysis, I looked online for other people's analyses of this dataset.
 Most of what I found either consisted of analyses where they agreed with my assessment that the data does not contain enough information for proper classification, those where they performed some kind of transformation or relabelling of the data before applying maching learning, or those where there was either an obvious oversight or what I would consider flawed methodology.

 A detailed description of my findings can be read in the notebook.